deliveroo/roo_on_rails/lib/roo_on_rails/checks/documentation/playbook_template.md

 FIXME: A very brief high-level explanation of what this functional area does

-#### 🚨 FIXME: a New Relic alert which might be raised - named so it can be searched for

-FIXME: A description of the New Relic alert, what it means for the service, and what actions should be taken to remedy the situation.

 #### 🚨 FIXME: an action which might need to be taken during an incident

 FIXME: A description of how to perform this action, and any side-effects that the on-call engineer should be aware of.